RexManglicmot/Mammographic-Masses-Neural-Network/Mammographic-Masses-Neural-Network.md

 -   <a href="#inspiration-for-this-project"
     id="toc-inspiration-for-this-project">Inspiration for this project</a>

-## Continuing Working Document
+## Status: Continuing Working Document

+Hi everyone.
+I’m continuing building my data analysis and R skills.
+As such, I would love feedback to better improve this project via
+<rexmanglicmot@gmail.com>.
+Any mistakes and misrepresentation of the
+data are my own.
 Things still need to do/questions:

 -   more info on neural networks
 -   flush out intro
 -   get feedback on project
--   better visulization for the dataset?
+-   better visualization for the dataset?

 ## Introduction